cf-samples-attic/contributingcode/README.md

 1: mydb
 2: myque
 Which one?: 2
-Create services to bind to 'ccworke'? [yN]: n
+Create services to bind to 'ccworker'? [yN]: n
 Would you like to save this configuration? [yN]: y Manifest written to manifest.yml.
 Creating Application: OK